 - Pressure to achieve quick exits (typically 5-7 years)

-3. Private Equity Investors
+Private Equity Investors

 Private equity investors generally focus on established businesses with proven business models and steady cash flows.
+They represent one of the most important types of investors in business for mature companies looking for large growth capital.

 Characteristics: